Java2Class/Project-3-Java-2-Programming/README.md

 // This is the project 3 Repo for Java II Advance Programming.
 // Creation date: February 10th, 2015.

-// Class REPO only please do not include material that you do not want submitted under your name!!!
+// Class REPO only please do not include material that you do not want submitted under your name!!!/n
 // *** You have been warned ***